-- Hazard analysis investigates factors related to accidents. - Hazard analyses have been used in - (1) Development to identify and assess potential hazards, and the conditions that can lead to them, so that the hazards can be eliminated or controlled - (2) Operations to examine an existing system to improve its safety and to formulate policy and operational procedures - (3) Licensing to examine a planned or existing system to demonstrate acceptable safety to a regulatory authority - The type of analysis will vary with the purpose of the analysis - Techniques to engineer safer systems: - Used to make something safer (Emphasis in this book) - Risk assessment - Used to convince a government licenser that it already is safe
+- Hazard analysis investigates factors related to accidents. - Hazard analyses have been used - (1) In development to identify and assess potential hazards, and the conditions that can lead to them, so that the hazards can be eliminated or controlled. - (2) In operations to examine an existing system to improve its safety and to formulate policy and operational procedures. - (3) In licensing to examine a planned or existing system to demonstrate acceptable safety to a regulatory authority. - The type of analysis will vary with the purpose of the analysis - Techniques to engineer safer systems: used to make something safer (Emphasis in this book) - Risk assessment: used to convince a government licenser that it already is safe

-- Four categories of system safety analysis (hazard analysis)
+- System safety analysis are divided into four stages, based on when they are performed and their various goals.

 - (1) Preliminary Hazard Analysis (PHA)

 - (2) System Hazard Analysis (SHA)

 - (3) Subsystem Hazard Analysis (SSHA)

 - (4) Operating and Support Hazard Analysis (OSHA)

-- Preliminary Hazard Analysis (PHA) - Used in the early life cycle stages to identify critical system functions and broad system hazards. - Identified hazards are often assessed and prioritized. - Safety design criteria and requirements may be identified. - Started early in the concept exploration phase or in the earliest life-cycle phases of the program. - Safety considerations are included in tradeoff studies and design alternatives. - Iterative process - Little detail is available. - Because PHA starts at the concept formation stage of a project. - Assessments of hazard and risk levels are necessarily qualitative and limited.
+- Preliminary Hazard Analysis (PHA) - Used in the early life cycle stages to identify critical system functions and broad system hazards. - The identified hazards are often assessed and prioritized. - Safety design criteria and requirements may be identified. - Started early in the concept exploration phase or in the earliest life-cycle phases of the program, so that safety considerations are included in tradeoff studies and design alternatives. - The process is iterative. - Because PHA starts at the concept formation stage of a project, little detail is available. - Assessments of hazard and risk levels are necessarily qualitative and limited.

-- System Hazard Analysis (SHA) - To recommend changes and controls, and evaluate design responses to safety requirements. - Begins as the design matures (around preliminary design review) and continues as the design is updated and changes are made. - Involves detailed studies of possible hazards created in the interfaces between subsystems or by the system operating as a whole, including human errors. - Examines subsystem interfaces for - Compliance with safety criteria in the system requirements specification - Degradation of safety resulting from normal operation of the system and subsystem - Possible combinations of independent, dependent, and simultaneous hazardous events or failures that could cause hazards
+- System Hazard Analysis (SHA) - The purpose of SHA is to recommend changes and controls and evaluate design responses to safety requirements. - SHA begins as the design matures (around preliminary design review) and continues as the design is updated and changes are made. - SHA involves detailed studies of possible hazards created in the interfaces between subsystems or by the system operating as a whole, including human errors. - SHA examines subsystem interfaces for - Compliance with safety criteria in the system requirements specification - Degradation of safety resulting from normal operation of the system and subsystem - Possible combinations of independent, dependent, and simultaneous hazardous events or failures that could cause hazards

-- Subsystem Hazard Analysis (SSHA) - Started as soon as the subsystems are designed in sufficient detail. - To identify hazards associated with the design of the subsystems, including - Operating modes (normal or failure modes) - Critical inputs and outputs - Hazards resulting from functional relationships between the components and equipment comprising each subsystem - Normal performance and performance degradation - Functional failure, inadvertent functioning, etc. - Software Hazard Analysis is a type of SSHA. - SHA and SSHA are different in the goals. - SSHA examines how individual component operation or failure affects the overall safety of the system. - SHA determines how normal and failure modes of the components operating together can affect system safety.
+- Subsystem Hazard Analysis (SSHA) - Started as soon as the subsystems are designed in sufficient detail. - The purpose of SSHA is to identify hazards associated with the design of the subsystems, including - operating modes (normal or failure modes), critical inputs and outputs, - hazards resulting from functional relationships between the components and equipment comprising each subsystem - normal performance, performance degradation, functional failure, inadvertent functioning, etc. - Software Hazard Analysis is a type of SSHA. - SHA and SSHA are different in the goals. - SSHA examines how individual component operation or failure affects the overall safety of the system. - SHA determines how normal and failure modes of the components operating together can affect system safety.

-- Operating and Support Hazard Analysis (OSHA) - To identify hazards and risk reduction procedures during all phases of system use and maintenance - Especially examines hazards created by the human-machine interface.
+- Operating and Support Hazard Analysis (OSHA) - OSHA identifies hazards and risk reduction procedures during all phases of system use and maintenance. - OSHA especially examines hazards created by the human-machine interface.